fvishram/SRAYSScoreboard/docs/ARCHITECTURE.md

 2. **AresDataHandler**: Processes and parses the data received from the timing system
 3. **Scoreboard Form**: The main user interface that displays the scoreboard data
 4. **OBSScoreboard Form**: A secondary interface optimized for streaming with OBS
+5. **Settings Form**: A tabbed dialog for configuring the application, including COM port selection, color customization, and pool lane configuration

 ## Data Flow